seabrita/rag_system/README.md

 ### 2. Configure Application

-Create a `.env` file in the project root by copying the example:
+Create a `.env` file in the project root by copying the example `.env.example`:

 Edit the `.env` file with your actual credentials:
 ```